coq-community/jmlcoq/README.md

-A Coq formalization of the Java-based JML specification language, along with a verified runtime assertion checker for JML.
+A Coq formalization of the syntax and semantics of the Java-targeted JML specification language, along with a verified runtime assertion checker for JML.

 ## Meta